Purpose of Straight A Fund

 339 applications representing 662 organizations made grant requests totaling more than $233 million.
 Of these, 37 grant applicants received a total of $144.6 million ($5.4 million set aside for transportation and local initiatives).
 These competitively funded projects involved more than 200 school districts and partnering organizations and will affect more than 400,000 students.

 A total of 323 unique organizations, including 232 public school districts, have requested more than $101 million in the second round of the Straight A Fund grant award process.
 The applicant pool includes 38% of Ohio school districts.
+Of these, 20 grant applicants received a total of $14.6 million.

 With the introduction of his biennial budget proposal for FY14 and FY15, Gov. John Kasich proposed a Straight A Fund to help Ohio schools launch creative new ideas for improving education.
 This injection of ideas and new practices is intended to transform our state’s education system into one that meets the unique needs of every student in every classroom.